Ashley Parker: Personal life

-Parker was born and raised in Bethesda, Maryland by Bruce and Betty Parker.
-Her father is a former president of Environmental Industries Association, a Washington, D.C. based trade organization.
+Parker was born and raised in Bethesda, Maryland, by Bruce and Betty Parker.
+Her father is a former president of Environmental Industries Association, a Washington, D.C.–based trade organization.
 She has lived in Bethesda for the majority of her life, except during her college years and a few years while working for The New York Times.
 Her immediate family still resides in the area.

 She married Michael C. Bender, who was at the time a White House reporter for The Wall Street Journal, on June 16, 2018.

-Parker and her husband have a daughter, Mazarine, born in November 2018.
-Parker is stepmother to Bender's daughter from a previous marriage.
+Parker and her husband have two daughters as Ashley returned to work from the birth of her 2nd daughter to the Post, in November of 2023.
+Her first daughter, Mazarine, was born in November 2018.
+Parker is a stepmother to Bender's daughter from a previous marriage.

 Education

 Parker attended Bethesda's Walt Whitman High School, where she was a member of the class of 2001.
 She also spent part of her junior year at La Universidad de Sevilla in Spain and has a command of Spanish.

 In 2005, she graduated summa cum laude from the University of Pennsylvania, where she majored in English (Creative Writing concentration) and Communications.
-She had been a Pulitz.
+She had been a Benjamin Franklin Scholar, and during her senior year, was awarded the Nora Magid Mentorship Prize in writing.
 Parker also completed internships with The New York Sun and the Gaithersburg Gazette, which is owned by The Washington Post.
 She served as a features editor and writer at both 34th Street Magazine and The Daily Pennsylvanian, the independent student newspaper for the University of Pennsylvania in Philadelphia.